vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 The vlayer node is an HTTP server that acts as a prover.

 ## Public Test Prover
-By default, the vlayer client SDK communicates with `https://test-prover.vlayer.xyz` prover.
-It is a test server for development purposes.
+By default, client SDK communicates with test prover deployed by vlayer for development purposes.
+Test server is available at `https://test-prover.vlayer.xyz`.

 ## Running Prover locally
 There are two ways to run your own prover server.
 You can either use vlayer CLI or Docker.